openSUSE/news-o-o/_posts/2008-10-22-development-release-opensuse-111-beta-3-now-available.markdown

 **Future Release Announcements**
 Note to openSUSE contributors: If you have any changes or features to call out for future release announcements, please send an email to Zonker ([zonker@opensuse.org](mailto:zonker@opensuse.org)) with any information that should be in that announcement.
 (Preferably at least two days before the scheduled release.

 Thanks, and have a lot of fun!
-Spezifisch wrde es heien ich mchte ab dem vierten [besuchen](https://ghostwritinghilfe.com/) ghostwriting monat 500 umsatz pro monat generieren